akmalamka/presentation-tool-test/README.md

 To be able to reproduce the issue, first you need to make sure that the prensentation tools works in local.
 Make sure `SANITY_STUDIO_PREVIEW_URL` is empty in your `.env` file to be able to connect the sanity to your local server

+1. Add a dummy post to make our app displays some data via `http://localhost:3333`
-1. After starting development servers, open `http://localhost:3333/presentation` and make sure that it connects with the local nuxt app and you are able to make changes to the content via presentation mode.
+2. After starting development servers, open `http://localhost:3333/presentation` and make sure that it connects with the local nuxt app and you are able to make changes to the content via presentation mode.

 ## Deployments